Time Is Of The Essence: Financial Forecasting To Make Better Decisions

 If you process bills and payables when they come in, using the accrual method, you get a timely picture of your cost structure.
 You can compare people-hours to revenue, so the next time you bid on a project, you can target more accurately.
 Your finance team turns from being historians—poring over results from the past—into business partners helping shape the future.
 The quality of your financials increases and stakeholders get the evidence they are looking for confirm the company is well run.
 According to another survey of 930 CFOs, one of the hallmarks of high-achieving chief financial officers is their skill in forecasting, reporting and analytics.
 Their insights allow real-time course corrections throughout their companies.

-With the right information gathered through timely accounting, a CFO can provide virtually real-time financial information to help guide the company into making better decisions about the future.
-A financial consultant can identify the areas on which you should be focusing to produce these accurate financials and give your CFO the tools they need to start looking ahead.
+With the right information gathered through timely accounting, a CFO can provide virtually real-time financial and business information to help guide the company in making better decisions about the future.

 Not a member-scholar yet?
 Join our financial community here!